Downtown Seattle hotels are near attractions and the waterfront. Hotel Vintage Park, Edgewater Inn, and Inn at Harbor Steps are tops for travelers.

 Downtown Seattle hotels are the best choices for city visitors whether for business or vacation travel.
 That puts you close to many of the major attractions, and to the waterfront too.

-There's only one waterfront hotel, the Edgewater Inn, which is one of our top choices for stays in the city.
-The Inn at Harbor Steps and the Hotel Vintage Park are also perfect luxury lodging options if you want to indulge yourself at the start or end of your journey along the Pacific Coast Highway.
+There's only one true waterfront hotel, the Edgewater Inn, which is one of our top choices for stays in the city.
+Most of the other hotels, like The Inn at Harbor Steps and the Hotel Vintage Park are also downtown and good luxury options if you want to indulge yourself at the start or end of your journey along the Pacific Coast Highway.

 What the Edgewater has is – surprise, surprise – a beautiful location right on the edge of the water, overlooking Elliott Bay.
 It's the only waterfront hotel in the city, and worth paying the extra for a room with a Bay view.

 The Executive is one of the cheaper downtown options that's still a pleasant place to stay, located about five blocks back from the waterfront.
 It has 156 rooms and suites, and prices for some of the better rooms can be in the Expensive category so check the room rates when booking.
 Amenities include a restaurant, coffee bar, business center, and exercise room.

 Built in 1906, the Gaslight Inn has just eight rooms.
 It's in the Capitol Hill district, and about a 35-minute walk from the waterfront and Pikes Place Market.
 It's delightfully decorated with Arts and Crafts furniture, making for a really pleasant (and child-free) place to stay.
 There's a heated outdoor pool in summer, when there's a minimum two-night stay.